 Osprey Nesting Season

 The chicken learns to fly in two months.
-They stay in the nest for another two months, receiving protection from their parents and food, also learning how to fish.
+They stay in the nest for another two months, receiving protection from their parents and food, and also learning how to fish.

 How to Find Osprey Nest | Osprey Nest Near Me

-The Osprey Nest are not easy to find.
+The Osprey Nests are not easy to find.
 But you can easily find them on top of large trees most especially in a dead or broken top tree not far from water.
 You can also find them on utility poles, duck blinds, poles put up for them, and other structures.

 Osprey Nesting Habits

-If osprey fails to breed successfully, they immediately start to build new nests known as frustration eyrie, which they may use for nesting for the upcoming year.
+If Osprey fails to breed successfully, they immediately start to build new nests known as frustration eyrie, which they may use for nesting for the upcoming year.
 The bird is said to be one-minded, the nest called an Eyrie, is commonly built on the top of a large tree.
 It is usually a coniferous tree, but deciduous trees are also used.

-In most parts of their range, the bird may nest on cliff ledges, coastal rocks, buoys and electricity pylons.
-The nest is widely made of branches and twigs, moss, bark and grass.
+In most parts of their range, the bird may nest on cliff ledges, coastal rocks, buoys, and electricity pylons.
+The nest is widely made of branches and twigs, moss, bark, and grass.
 It takes a bird 14-21 days to complete a new nest.
 As more material is added in later years, the nest can grow to a depth of 150-120 cm.

 Osprey Nests on Cell Towers